mr-fool/Virtual-Realtor/README.md

 ## Won Unorthodox Prizes

--For creating a unique and delightful user experience in the real estate search domain.
+For creating a unique and delightful user experience in the real estate search domain.

 ## About Our Team